Skip to content

 3. Send Your Application Form to the Claimant

-You should then send your application to the claimant (or their legal team) as soon as possible and within the timeframes prescribed.
-This is usually three days before the court is to deal with the application.
+You should then submit your application to the claimant (or their legal team) as soon as possible and within the prescribed timeframes.
+This is usually at least three days before the court is to deal with the application.

 4. Hearing

 A hearing judge will then consider your application.
-Both parties (or their legal representatives) will attend the hearing.
-The judge will hear the arguments and decide whether the default judgment should be set aside.
-The claimant might oppose your application and make its own arguments as to why the default judgment should remain in place.
+Both parties, or their legal representatives, will attend the hearing.
+The judge will hear the arguments and decide whether to set aside the default judgment.
+The claimant might oppose your application and make its arguments as to why the default judgment should remain in place.

 Tips for Setting Aside a Default Judgment